SWEG-2016EC-Batch/Kronos/ETS1573-Ornina-Dereje/exercise3e.md

 • This operation gives the remainder when absNumber is divided by 10, which is effectively the last digit.

-Step 6: Find First Digit and Count Digits
+6. Find First Digit and Count Digits

        • The first digit is initialized to absNumber.

        • A loop is used to repeatedly divide firstDigit by 10 until it is less than 10, effectively isolating the first digit.
 Each division indicates that one digit has been removed, so we also increment numDigits to count how many times this division occurs.

-Step 6.1: Counting Digits
+6.1.
+Counting Digits

     • After exiting the loop, numDigits is incremented by one to account for the first digit that remains when firstDigit becomes less than 10.

-Step 7: Prepare Swapped Number
+ 7. Prepare Swapped Number

         • The variable swappedNumber is initialized with absNumber.

         • The first digit is removed from its original position:

         swappedNumber -= firstDigit * pow(10, numDigits - 1);

 • The last digit is removed: